 6. Use container gardening to add punchy colour

 A garden container planted with just one type of brightly coloured flower can be used to instantly update the colour scheme of your garden.
 Use seasonal planting to introduce a bit more unusual colour in the spring and summer, or plant flowering perennials for reliable flowering year after year.
 There are so many plants to choose from!

 7. DIY a container garden on your balcony

-If you're starting a container garden on your balcony, you can get away with using a mixture of garden plants and house plants – just remember taking anything non-hardy in when the frosts arrive in winter.
+If you're starting a balcony garden, you can get away with using a mixture of garden plants and house plants – just remember taking anything non-hardy in when the frosts arrive in winter.
 Sunny balconies are the perfect spaces for growing pelargoniums and other plants that don't do well in cold weather, because the temperature on a balcony at night will typically be higher than on the ground.

-If you balcony is north-facing, you can have great success growing evergreens like ivy in hanging garden containers.
+If your balcony is north-facing, you can have great success growing evergreens like ivy in hanging garden containers.